Top 10 Tips for Volunteering Abroad

 Volunteering can be an empowering experience because it encourages initiative and an independent approach when faced with a challenging task.
 Volunteering is not a job – meaning, there will be no one to boss you around (necessarily) and you can’t count on getting orders from anyone.
 The best question a volunteer can ask is “where am I needed now?” rather than “what should I do?”.
 Prepare yourself mentally and know that you will be faced with complex situations.
 This is scary for some – but if you were looking for volunteering in the first place you probably have a brave bone in your body, somewhere.
 Offer new ideas, see where you are needed, listen to problems – and look to yourself for answers.
 This can show you that trusting yourself will bring you to the solutions

 The MOST important tip for volunteering abroad – fun.
 Don’t let the challenge bring you down.
 Navigate your actions and activities towards where you feel accomplished and rewarded the most.
 The relationships you create and moments you experience can last a lifetime, so it is important that wherever you go and whichever nonprofit you choose to work with – bring out your own uniqueness and abilities.
 All sides will benefit.

-Guest post by Mark Gray, a creative consultant who is the author of a detailed resource for safety awareness while travelling abroad.
+Written by by Mark Gray, a creative consultant who is the author of a detailed resource for safety awareness while travelling abroad.
 So you have decided to go volunteering in Africa, well done!
 Volunteering is a spectacularly selfless and character-building experience, and it is something you will remember for a lifetime.
-However, as the trip […]
+However, as the trip approaches […]